 If you drink any herbal teas, they would be in addition to your 4 quarts of water/fresh pressed juice.
 Consider a mug of dandelion tea at night to support liver health.

-3. Celery juice is in a league of its own and also a foundational item to how to heal food sensitivities/intolerance’s.
+Celery juice is in a league of its own and also a foundational item for healing food sensitivities.
 Celery juice, like cucumber juice, should be the only ingredient if you want the special medicinal benefits it offers.
 It should be drunk within 15-30 minutes of preparation as it oxidizes easily.
 And it should be 30 minutes after water or 1 hour+ after a meal depending on what you ate.

 Celery juice is also in addition to your 4 quarts of water/fresh juice, like aloe.
 Do the best you can each day and don’t beat yourself up as it’s a HUGE change from what you probably did before this.